mmanhard/pain_control_app/readme.md

 Note: If you ran `npm install` with the flag `--save` prior to deployment, you'll need to delete either `package-lock.json` or `yarn.lock` before the steps indicated above.

-## Application Overview

-Expect some demos and summaries to be added here shortly!

-## Future Improvements

-This app is a work-in-progress.
-Expect a list of potential improvements to be added here!